Albert F. Huntt

+Albert F. Huntt (July 12, 1869 – July 14, 1920) was an architect in Richmond, Virginia.

+Early life

-Albert F. Huntt (c.
-1868 – July 14, 1920) was an architect in Richmond, Virginia.
-Huntt was born in Richmond in approximately 1868 and his great-grandfather, Otis Manson, was an architect who came to Richmond from New England.
-He studied at Pennsylvania Military Academy in Chester, Pennsylvania and married Georgiana Bartram Hathaway of Chester after graduation.
-He died at his home in Richmond on July 14, 1920.
+Albert F. Huntt was born in Richmond, Virginia, on July 12, 1869, to Sallie Spotswood (née Manson) and A. L. Huntt.
+His great-grandfather Otis Manson was an architect who came to Richmond from New England.
+He studied at Pennsylvania Military Academy in Chester, Pennsylvania.

+Career

 Huntt designed commercial, industrial and residential buildings including for the American Tobacco Company.
 Bascom Rowlett often worked with him.
 Several of his works are listed on the National Register of Historic Places (NRHP).

+Personal life

+Huntt married Georgiana "Georgie" Bartram Hathaway of Chester in 1893.
+They had two sons, Albert F. Jr. and Spotswood.
+He died at his home in Richmond on July 14, 1920.